 WiCyS community is forever grateful for your contributions in building better tomorrows.
 Together, we thrive!

 Acceptance Notifications Sent to Mentors/Mentees and Link to Register in Together Platform.
-Profiles must be completed by September 23 in order to be matched in the system.
+Profiles must be completed by date TBD in order to be matched in the system.

 Mentor/Mentee Pairing in Together Platform

 You must be a registered WiCyS Member (18 years or older) to participate in this program

 The descriptions mention a “mentee cohort” which sounds different from the typical 1:1 mentoring.
 Will mentors have multiple mentees?
 Are all interactions in a group?

 We selected a mentoring cohort strategically so that the learning experience can be shared amongst peers.
 This increases the interaction during the mentor/mentee meeting and develops deeper relationships with those in the cohort so that a community can be formed (within the already WiCyS community).
 If a mentor/mentee chooses to have 1:1 mentoring, that is completely fine, but the WiCyS requirement is to have the one meeting in a cohort setting once a month.

 I see that the mentor time commitment is 2-3 hours/month.
 Are there particular skillsets/experiences that you are looking for mentors to have?